abbination/LocalHousingData/README.md

 # LocalHousingData

-Analytics on local county survey data
+This is a work in progress on analyzing some survey data.
+We surveyed almost 400 people in my local county about housing.
+I am not including the data because it contains sensitive information.